 Eucharistic Ministers (EM) fill a variety of functions to assist in the flow of worship services as chalice bearer, lector and intercessor.
 At the 8 AM service, the EM serves as the Acolyte and Lector.
 Specially licensed Eucharistic Visitors take consecrated bread and wine from our Eucharist to persons who are unable to attend the church service.
 Lectors read the weekly Bible lessons during the service.
 Training is offered to make the spoken word of God more meaningful, and EMs are licensed by the Diocese.

 How do I join?
-Contact Fr.
-Martin
+Contact the Church Office.

 St. Andrew’s has two music groups and traditions to assist at worship and special services: the Choir and the Glory and Praise ensemble.